Roesia de Verdun

 Roesia de Verdun (c.
-1204 - 10 February 1247), also spelled Rohese and Rose, was a Norman femme sole and one of the most powerful women of Ireland in the 13th century.
+1204 - 10 February 1247), also spelled Rohese and Rose, was a Norman femme sole heiress, and one of the most powerful women of Ireland in the 13th century.

 Biography

-Very little is known about the early life of Roesia de Verdun before her marriage. de Verdun was the daughter of Nicholas de Verdun of Alton, Staffordshire and Clementia, daughter and heir of Philip le Boteler, through whom Clementia brought the estates of Stoke Farthing and Wilsford to the de Verduns.
-She was also the widow of William Perceval de Somery.
-The agreement to marry occurred on 4 September 1225.
-She was the second wife of Theobald le Botiller.
-As his second wife her five children were not heirs to his lands but they were eligible to be heirs to hers so she and they retained her family name.
+Very little is known about the early life of Roesia de Verdun before her marriage. de Verdun was the daughter of Nicholas de Verdun of Alton, Staffordshire (died 1231), and Clementia, daughter and heir of Philip le Boteler, through whom Clementia brought the estates of Stoke Farthing and Wilsford to the de Verduns.
+She was the heiress of her father as well as her mother.

+She was first married to William Perceval de Somery (died 1221).
+On 4 September 1225, an agreement was made to marry between Roesia de Verdun and Theobald le Botiller.
+As his second wife, her five children were not heirs to his lands but they were eligible to be heirs to hers so she and they retained her family name.